informalsystems/vdd/liteclient/verification.md

 ```
 - Expected precondition: trustedState within trustingperiod from _starttime_
 - Expected postcondition: Returns
-    * (header, OK): if
+    * (header, OK):  under [LCV-LuckyCase] and
-                  header of height
+                  header is of height
+                 untrustedHeightof
-                 untrustedHeight and "header within trustingperiod
+                 the blockchain and header within trustingperiod
-                 from "endtime" of
+                 from _endtime_
-                 the blockchain under [LCV-LuckyCase]
-	* (header, EXPIRED): if
+	* (header, EXPIRED):  under [LCV-LuckyCase]	and
-                  header of height
+                  header is of height
+                 untrustedHeight of
-                 untrustedHeight and "header outside trustingperiod
+                 the blockchain and header outside trustingperiod
-                 from _endtime_ of
+                 from _endtime_
-                 the blockchain under [LCV-LuckyCase]
 - Fails: if precondition is violated or if outside of [LCV-LuckyCase]
+  (unless outside of lucky case buy faulty primary sends correct
+  headers; depends on the definition of faulty)

-- starttime and endtime are the local system time right after
+- _starttime_ and _endtime_ are the local system time right after
   invocation and right before return, respectively.

 **[LCV-INTF]** _State_ is supposed to be maintained outside of this specification.
 When _VerifyHeaderAtHeight_ is called, _trustedState_ is in _State_.
 When _TrustedState_ is returned it is added to _State_.